lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-0-required-bilities.md

   - INTEROPERABLE with two SaaS data services - on Cloud in California region, via secure HTTP API calls

 ## Decision
 `Bility prioritization based on stated requirements by application.
 There are 3 applications in this solution.
+Building applications that can grow flexibly is also a requirement.

-### 1. For Nurse's Dashboard / Alert System for Doctors & IT
+### Applications 1 & 2.
+For Nurse's Dashboard / Alert System for Doctors & IT

 #### A Priority
 - Accuracy / Reliability - correctness and minimum latency (SLOs)